Teakowa/Teakowa/README.md

 This is Teakowa Gatanothor O'deorain.

-I'm a cloud and platform infrastructure consultant.
+I'm a cloud and platform architecture consultant.

 📊 **This week I spent my time on**
 <!--START_SECTION:waka-->